• Skip to primary navigation

 sliced spinach quiche with gluten-free quiche crust in pan

-• Yes, always parbake the crust thoroughly before adding the filling.
+• Always parbake the crust thoroughly before adding the filling.

 • Brush the cooled parbaked crust with a thin layer of beaten egg white, then bake for 3-5 minutes until set.
 This creates a barrier between crust and custard.
-You can use this trick with any custard pie such as pumpkin pie or buttermilk pie!
+You can use this trick with any custard pie.

 • Bake the quiche on the bottom rack of the oven; this helps the bottom brown and prevent the fluted crust from overcooking.